jonmartin721/VirtualCryptoTrading/README.md

 If you modify the Wallet class or any of its subclasses, all wallet files (***_wallet.ser) will not be usable anymore.
 This is because the UID of the wallet serialized and Wallet class do not match.
 All serialized files **must be manually deleted** if this happens.

 ### Interface
-This is the initial client/server connection
+This is the initial client/server connection (picture 1):

 ![ClientServer](http://u.cubeupload.com/texasrock/LoginScreen.jpg)

-We use a menu, like the one shown below:
+We use a menu, like the one shown below (picture 2):

 ![Interface](http://u.cubeupload.com/texasrock/Menu.jpg)

-See the live API data in action:
+See the live API data in action (picture 3):

 ![API Data](https://u.cubeupload.com/texasrock/BrowseCryptos.jpg)

-More detailed information or cryptocurrency within last 24 hours with a choice of options
+More detailed information or cryptocurrency within last 24 hours with a choice of options (picture 4):

 ![DetailedData](https://u.cubeupload.com/texasrock/DetaileData.jpg)

-Example of what a proposed trade looks like
+Example of what a proposed trade looks like (picture 5):

 ![ProposedTrade](https://u.cubeupload.com/texasrock/ProposedTrade.jpg)